Things not to do in Prague: 14 local tourist traps

 Who writes this blog?

 My name is Dana, local guide and also founder of Prague Behind The Scenes, a small touring company.
-With my services I try to present Prague in a less touristy way and help travelers avoid the touristy circus taking place downtown.
+With my services I try to present Prague in a less touristy way and help travelers avoid the downtown touristy circus.
 Hope this article will help you to plan your Prague trip with ease.
 If you wish to see Prague landmarks and hidden gems with me, in a more authentic way, please drop me a line or book one of my Prague introduction tours.

 Dana // dana@praguebehindthescenes.com